How To Become A Minimalist In 30 Days

 It is different for everyone.
 Some might need a couple of months, others – a couple of years.

-Becoming a minimalist takes time.
+Similar to any lifestyle change, it can take time.
 It can’t happen overnight, and it is an ongoing process.

-Be patient, and transition to a more simple & clutter-free life at your own pace.
+Take it easy and transition to a more simple & clutter-free life at your own pace.

 How to get rid of stuff, sustainably?